gusttavocdn/42_so_long/readme.md

 ## GAME REQUIREMENTS

-- [ ] The player’s goal is to collect every collectible present on the map, then escape chosing the shortest possible route.
+- [ ] The player’s goal is to collect every collectible present on the map, then escape choosing the shortest possible route.
 - [ ] The W, A, S, and D keys must be used to move the main character.
 - [ ] The player should be able to move in these 4 directions: up, down, left, right.
 - [ ] The player should not be able to move into walls.
 - [ ] At every move, the current number of movements must be displayed in the shell.
 - [ ] You have to use a 2D view (top-down or profile).
-- [ ] The game doesn’t have to be real time.
+- [ ] The game does not have to be real time.
 - [ ] Although the given examples show a dolphin theme, you can create the world you want.

 ## GRAPHIC MANAGEMENT REQUIREMENTS